What is a Transmission Shift Solenoid & Why Does it Matter?

 The easiest way to tell is by paying attention to your dashboard warning lights, typically a Check Engine light or Transmission warning light.
 You may also notice that your vehicle has shifting delays or that it refuses to shift into higher gears altogether.
 These issues can also be caused by faulty wiring or shorts in your vehicle’s electrical system.

 In some situations, a transmission fluid replacement or transmission flush can free up a shift solenoid that has become stuck, helping you avoid higher repair costs.
+Transmission torque converter replacement could also be an option, depending on what exact parts are malfunctioning.
 Though it can be tempting to try to repair a bad shift solenoid at home, it’s recommended that you use an experienced shop to diagnose and repair the issue.
 Why?
 If the problem is in the wiring, simply replacing the shift solenoid will not fix the problem.
 In most situations, you’ll need to remove the transmission fluid pan to reach the solenoid, and in some vehicles, you’ll need to replace the entire solenoid pack to fix the problem.
 You’ll also need to replace the transmission filter and fluid at the same time.

 If you’re concerned that recent loss of power in your vehicle may be related to issues with your shift solenoids or your transmission in general, it’s important to have the problem investigated quickly, before more damage can take place.